 *Economic Modeling Specialists Intl.
 (EMSI) is a subscription service that provides high-quality employment data, economic analysis and comprehensive impact analyses for colleges and universities.
 Cybersecurity jobs are those computer-related occupations where cybersecurity is an integral part of the job.

 The BAS in Cybersecurity and Forensics program welcomes new students each fall and spring.
 Since application fees are not refundable, you should apply after confirming space is available in the program.
 Submit your application in person to Admissions (Building 6) by 4 p.m.
 Mailed submissions must be postmarked on or before the deadline.
 To be eligible, all requirements must be met by the deadline (see "Elements of a Complete Application" below).
-We highly recommend meeting with the Selective Admissions Adviser soon after submitting your application.
+We highly recommend meeting with the Selective Admissions Adviser before submitting your application.
 Need financial aid?
 Learn more.

 Preference will be given—in the following order—to applicants who have a/an: